 Women with PCOS often have insulin resistance.
 Insulin resistance involves the body’s inability to lower blood sugar levels correctly.

 These factors contribute to a woman’s risk of serious illness and complications relating to PCOS.
 Research shows that women with PCOS have an increased risk of developing:

 - Type 2 diabetes mellitus

 - Endometrial hyperplasia – a disease in which the endometrium grows too thick, which raises the risk of endometrial cancer.

 Weight loss.
+Healthy eating habits and regular physical activity can help relieve PCOS-related symptoms.
+Losing weight may help to lower your blood glucose levels, improve the way your body uses insulin, and help your hormones reach normal levels.
 Even a minor weight loss of 10 or 15 pounds can help regulate menstrual periods and insulin levels in women with PCOS.
 Some women even report an improvement in acne and unwanted hair growth.

 Insulin-sensitizing drugs.
 These drugs are normally used to treat patients with diabetes, but they can help women with PCOS by facilitating the body’s response to insulin.
 They can also jumpstart ovulation by reducing levels of androgens.
 This helps put the menstrual cycle back on track.

 Removing hair.
 Try facial hair removal creams, laser hair removal, or electrolysis to remove excess hair.
 You can find hair removal creams and products at drugstores.
 Procedures such as laser hair removal or electrolysis must be done by a doctor and your insurance may not provide coverage.